 |

-From here I had to endure a bit of a diversion inland, onto roads to get around some cliff damage on the next section (UPDATE - this has since been re-routed, with a new set of steps heading onwards ensuring that no more diversion is needed - this may change as this area is subject to erosion under heavy rains).
+From here I had to endure a bit of a diversion inland, onto roads to get around some cliff damage on the next section - but I have since walked this route again and the main route of the Cleveland Way has reopened, albeit with the cliffs still being fairly crumbly.

 |